 Applying Rules to Audits and Journeys

-The edit screen for an audit or journey has a tab for assigning rules.
-In web or app journeys, the tab is called Journey Rules, for audits it is simply called "Rules".
+The edit screen for an Audit or Journey has a tab for assigning rules.
+In Journeys, the tab is called Journey Rules, for Audits, it is called "Rules".

 Applying Rules to Audits

-To assign rules to a new web audit that you are creating, you must click the Advanced Setup button at the bottom of the edit screen.
-Then click on the Rules tab.
-If you are editing an already existing audit, the Rules tab is already present at the top of the screen.
+To assign Rules to a new web Audit that you are creating, you must click the Standards button at the bottom of the edit screen.
+Then click on the Tag &Variables tab.
+If you are editing an already existing Audit, the Rules tab is already present at the top of the screen.

-If you have labeled your rules, you can add multiple rules at the same time by label.
+If you have labeled your rules, you can add multiple rules at the same time by using labels.

 The rules will execute only on the pages or under the conditions defined in the rule setup, if any.
 Rules without conditions defined execute on every page.
 Any changes made to a rule which existed on the audit before its last run can be re-applied to the existing data without re-running the audit.
 After an audit runs, you can also apply new rules to the audit and select Reprocess Rules to test the audit's results against the rules' conditions.
 Reprocessing Rules is much faster than re-running the audit entirely, so this can save you a lot of time.